kresmes/BDO-Boss-Timer-Discord-Bot-Yuri-Project-/README.md

 and it updates the time on discord every 5 seconds and u really should mute the channel has the bot since it post message every 5 seconds replacing the old one, and use the button on topright of the app to send it to Try Hope u all like the project and ty for the support :D

-if u have any issues or bugs please contact me at my discord (Kresmes#2712) and ill do my best to fix it
+if u have any issues or bugs please join our discord server (https://discord.gg/Z4EgG7w) and ill do my best to fix it